• Skip to primary navigation

 Cold vs. Room Temperature (Ambient) Proof

-The dough can be proofed at room temperature or in the fridge for a cold proof, or a combination of the two.
+You can proof the dough at room temperature, in the fridge for a cold proof, or use a combination of both methods.

 The room temperature proof will be the shortest timeline.
 Due to variation in room temperature and weather, this can vary the timing.